Scalingo/cli/README.md

      help  Shows a list of commands or help for one command

    Addons:
      addons                                                         List used add-ons
-     addons-add                Provision an add-on for your application addons-remove             Remove an existing addon from your app addons-upgrade            Upgrade or downgrade an add-on attached to your app addons-info               Display information about an add-on attached to your app backups-config            Configure the periodic backups of a database database-enable-feature   Enable a togglable feature from a database database-disable-feature  Enable a togglable feature from a database backups                   List backups for an addon
+     addons-add                                                     Provision an add-on for your application addons-remove                                                  Remove an existing addon from your app addons-upgrade                                                 Upgrade or downgrade an add-on attached to your app addons-info                                                    Display information about an add-on attached to your app addons-config                                                  Configure an add-on attached to your app backups-config                                                 Configure the periodic backups of a database database-enable-feature                                        Enable a togglable feature from a database database-disable-feature                                       Enable a togglable feature from a database database-users-list, database-list-users                       Print database's users
+     database-users-delete, database-delete-user                    Delete a database's user
+     database-users-create, database-create-user                    Create new database user
+     database-users-update-password, database-update-user-password  Update a database user's password database-maintenance-info                                      Show a database maintenance
+     backups                                                        List backups for an addon
      backups-create                                                 Ask for a new backup
      backups-download                                               Download a backup
      backup-download                                                Download a backup

    Addons - Global:
      addons-list   List all addons
      addons-plans  List plans

+   Addons Maintenance:
+     database-maintenance-list  List the past and future maintenance on the given database

    Alerts:
      alerts          List the alerts of an application